CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.443: 03/28/2017

-New features:
+New features

   - Bug fix for ESRI online feature
   - Video for ESRI online feature

 ### 3.442: 03/06/2017

-New features:
+New features

   - ESRI online feature supports attachments

 ### 3.441: 12/18/2016

-Bug fixes:
+Bug fixes

   - Remove critical battery level check that disables timer tracks: OS will manage this